 Does this mean no caffeine, sweets or treats for the rest of time?

 Reset Your Health advocates a ’80-20’ approach to healthy eating.
 This means that if you are eating well 80% of the time, then it is absolutely okay to eat whatever you want for the remaining 20% – after all, we all want to be able to enjoy life to the fullest!
 However, Reset Your Health involves a week of cutting out sugar, alcohol, processed food, gluten and dairy.
 This is to give your gut the chance to rest and repair, so that you can find out if any particular food groups are causing unwanted symptoms.

 How else can I best support my mental health?

 Catherine supports a multi-layered, holistic approach to mental health.
 She argues that solutions are unlikely to be unilateral – it is more likely that a number of changes, made over a period of time, will have a lasting and successful effect.
 This might include dietary changes, but it might also include talk therapy, exercise, redefining sleeping habits and mindfulness or meditation.
 Everyone’s mental health journey is different, and it is important to be patient with yourself as you embark upon yours.

-If you are interested in the link between food choices and mental health, why not take a look at the Reset Your Health programme?
+If you are interested in the link between food choices and mental health, why not take a look at Reset Your Health?
 Our focus is on investigating ways in which your food choices can help you take control of both the mental and physical aspects of life.
 Designed to advocate a more complex and mindful approach to eating, Reset Your Health might just be the answer to all your wellbeing questions.